-Based on the above, you, through your authorized representative, request the following letter ruling:
+Based on the foregoing information you request the following letter ruling:

-That, pursuant to section 301.9100-3 of the regulations, Taxpayer A is granted a period not to exceed sixty (60) days from the date of this ruling letter to recharacterize Roth IRA Y back to a traditional IRA.
+That, pursuant to section 301.9100-3 of the Regulations, Taxpayer A be granted a period of sixty days from the date of this letter ruling to recharacterize his IRA Y back to a traditional IRA.

-With respect to your request for relief under section 301.9100-3 of the regulations, section 408A(d)(6) of Code and section 1.408A-5 of the federal Income Tax Regulations ("I.T.
+With respect to your request for relief under section 301.9100-3 of the Regulations, section 408A(d)(6) of the Code and section 1.408A-5 of the Income Tax Regulations ("I.T.
 Regulations") provide that, except as otherwise provided by the Secretary, a taxpayer may elect to recharacterize an IRA contribution made to one type of IRA as having been made to another type of IRA by making a trustee-to-trustee transfer of the IRA contribution, plus earnings, to the other type of IRA.
 In a recharacterization, the IRA contribution is treated as having been made to the transferee IRA and not the transferor IRA.
 Under section 408A(d)(6) and section 1.408A-5, this recharacterization election generally must occur on or before the date prescribed by law, including extensions, for filing the taxpayer's federal income tax returns for the year of contributions.

-Section 1.408A-5, Q&A-6 of the I.T.
+Section 1.408A-5, Question and Answer-6, of the I.T.
 Regulations, describes how a taxpayer makes the election to recharacterize the IRA contribution.
 To recharacterize an amount that has been converted from a traditional IRA to a Roth IRA: (1) the taxpayer must notify the Roth IRA trustee of the taxpayer's intent to recharacterize the amount, (2) the taxpayer must provide the trustee (and the transferee trustee, if different from the transferor trustee) with specified information that is sufficient to effect the recharacterization, and (3) the trustee must make the transfer.

-Code section 408A(c)(3), provides, in relevant part, that an individual with adjusted gross income (as modified within the meaning of subparagraph (c)(3)(C)) in excess of \$100,000 for a taxable year is not permitted to make a qualified rollover contribution to a Roth IRA from an individual retirement plan other than a Roth IRA during that taxable year.
+Section 408A(c)(3) of the Code provides, in relevant part, that an individual with adjusted gross income in excess of \$100,000 for a taxable year is not permitted to make a qualified rollover contribution to a Roth IRA from an individual retirement plan other than a Roth IRA during that taxable year.

-Section 1.408A-4, Q&A-2 of the I.T.
-Regulations, provides, in summary, that an individual with modified adjusted gross income in excess of \$100,000 for a taxable year is not permitted to convert an amount to a Roth IRA during that taxable year.
-Section 1.408A-4, Q&A-2, further provides, in summary, that an individual and his spouse must file a joint Federal Tax Return to convert a traditional IRA to a Roth IRA, and that the modified adjusted gross income subject to the \$100,000 limit for a taxable year is the modified adjusted gross income derived from the joint return using the couple's combined income.
+Section 1.408A-4, Question & Answer-2, of the I.T.
+Regulations provides, in summary, that an individual with modified adjusted gross income in excess of \$100,000 for a taxable year is not permitted to convert an amount to a Roth IRA during that taxable year.

-Sections 301.9100-1, 301.9100-2, and 301.9100-3 of the regulations, in general, provide guidance concerning requests for relief submitted to the Service on or after December 31, 1997.
-Section 301.9100-1(c) of the regulations provides that the Commissioner of the Internal Revenue Service, in his discretion, may grant a reasonable extension of the time fixed by a regulation, a revenue ruling, a revenue procedure, a notice, or an announcement published in the Internal Revenue Bulletin for the making of an election or application for relief in respect of tax under, among others, Subtitle A of the Code.
+Sections 301.9100-1, 301.9100-2, and 301-9100-3 of the Regulations, in general, provide guidance concerning requests for relief submitted to the Service on or after December 31, 1997.
+Section 301-9100-1(c) of the Regulations provides that the Commissioner of the Internal Revenue Service, in his discretion, may grant a reasonable extension of the time fixed by a regulation, a revenue ruling, a revenue procedure, a notice, or an announcement published in the Internal Revenue Bulletin for the making of an election or application for relief in respect of tax under, among others, Subtitle A of the Code.

-Section 301.9100-2 of the regulations lists certain elections for which automatic extensions of time to file are granted.
-Section 301.9100-3 of the regulations generally provides guidance with respect to the granting of relief with respect to those elections not referenced in section 301.9100-2.
-The relief requested in this case is not referenced in section 301.9100-2.
+Section 301.9100-2 of the Regulations lists certain elections for which automatic extensions of time to file are granted.
+Section 301.9100-3 of the regulations generally provides guidance with respect to the granting of relief with respect to those elections not referenced in Section 301.9100-2.
+The relief requested in this case is not referenced in section 301-9100-2.